pomegranit

-You Need Your Own Surrogacy Attorney
+Surrogacy Lawyers – You Need Your Own Attorney

-surrogacy-lawyers-01; newborn baby born via surrogacy The biggest mistake most surrogate mothers make is not having their own surrogacy lawyers to represent them in the contract negotiations.
+The biggest mistake most surrogate mothers make is not having their own surrogacy lawyers to represent them in the contract negotiations.

 Sometimes these surrogates are uninformed that they should have equal representation, sometimes they are told it is not needed, and sometimes they waive their right to a surrogacy attorney because they like their intended parents and want to save them some money.

-All Parties Must Have Surrogacy Lawyers
+All Parties Must Have Separate Representation

 If you are involved in a commercial surrogacy arrangement, you must have your own attorney.

-A surrogacy lawyer (or any lawyer, actually) is paid to have their client's best interests in mind.
+If you are involved in a surrogate mother arrangement, you must have your own attorney.
+A surrogacy lawyer (or any lawyer, actually) is paid to have their client’s best interests in mind.

-Often, contracts made by one attorney and not examined by an impartial one, will be one sided, favoring only the contracted party, and leaving no room for the other parties' rights.
+Often, contracts made by one attorney and not examined by an impartial one, will be one sided, favoring only the contracted party, and leaving no room for the other parties’ rights.
+Usually, the intended parents are not trying to pull the wool over the surrogate mother’s eyes, but often that is exactly what happens when only their surrogacy attorney sees the contract.

+Contracts are hard to navigate.
+They are filled with legalese and sentences with funny wording.
 Sometimes it is difficult to understand exactly what is being said, or agreed to in a certain section.
-Sometimes just a single word can alter the course of one's life, negatively, forever.
+Sometimes just a single word can alter the course of one’s life, negatively, forever.

 What Can Happen